TimothyByrd/ChaosHelper/README.md

 4. Character check (C): Recheck your character and league.
 (This should happen automatically when you switch chararacters.)
 5. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
 Once good, you can disable any hotkey for it, unless you change monitors.
 6. Currency list (Z): Print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 See `currency` in the "Configuration details" section below.
+7. Re-read configuation (R): Re-reads the settings.jsonc file.
+Active hotkeys are not updated, and changes to hotkeys will cause them to be ineffective.

 The commands can be invoked:

-1. By typing the appropriate letter (H,J,F,C,T) in the ChaosHelper console window.
+1. By typing the appropriate letter (H,J,F,C,T,Z,R) in the ChaosHelper console window.
 - Best for commands you will hardly ever use, like character check and test pattern.
 2. By using global hotkeys created by ChaosHelper
 - By default global hotkeys are enabled for the Highlight items, Show Junk items and Force update commands, on `Alt-H`, `Alt-J` and `Alt-F`, respectively.
 - These hotkeys can be rebound or disabled in settings.jsonc.
 - The character check and test pattern command hotkeys are disabled by default, they can be uncommented in settings.jsonc.
+- The Currency list and Re-read configuration commands do not have hot keys.
+They must be invoked from the ChaosHelper console window.
 - When definining a hotkey, for modifiers, use '^' for Ctrl, '+' for Shift and '!' for Alt.
 - For a list of key names/numbers, see https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys
 - Remember, these set **global** hotkeys, so be careful not to bork your other programs.